SzparaLab/viramp-project/viramp-docs/variation_assess.rst

 Post-Assembly Process: Assessment and Variation Analysis
 =====================

-VIRAmp not only provides all the process related with assembly, the platform also integrates multiple tools for post-assembly process, including quality assessment and variation analysis.
+VIRAmp not only provides all the processes related with assembly, the platform also integrates multiple tools for post-assembly processing, including quality assessment and variation analysis.

 QUAST REPORT
 ------------

-It is important to evaluate how robust the new assembly is, before feed into the downstream functional analysis.
-VIRAmp first provides a report of common assembly evaluation metrics based on comparing with reference.
+It is important to evaluate how robust the new assembly is, before feeded it into the downstream functional analysis.
+VIRAmp first provides a report of common assembly evaluation metrics based on comparisons with reference.
 A detailed `QUAST report <http://bioinf.spbau.ru/quast>`_ can be downloaded.

-The input is the reference genome and new assembly.
+The input is the reference genome and newly created assembly.

 .. image:: assess-pic/quast-input.png

-Primary output is summary of common assembly evaluation metrics
+Primary output is a summary of common assembly evaluation metrics.

 .. image:: assess-pic/quast-basic.png

-Alternatively, a full report of QUAST report could be downloaded for more details.
+Alternatively, a full QUAST report can be downloaded for more details.

 .. image:: assess-pic/quast-download.png

-Unzip and open the report at local folder
+Unzip and open the report.

 .. image:: assess-pic/quast-unzip.png

-A demonstration of QUAST plot
+A demonstration of a QUAST plot:

 .. image:: assess-pic/quast-demo.png

 Assembly-Reference Alignment
 ----------------------------

-VIRamp provide information of the difference between the reference and new assembly based on the MUMmer alignment.
-Coordinates and percentage identity is provided for each aligned region between two sequences.
+VIRamp provides information about the difference between the reference and new assembly based on the MUMmer alignment.
+Coordinates and percentage identities are provided for each aligned region between two sequences.
 It helps the users to identify large INDELs as well as other complex structure and variations.
 Table 1 demonstrates an example of the comparison report.

 .. image:: assess-pic/ref-assembly.png